CrowdStrike/glide-core/CONTRIBUTING.md

 this.dispatchEvent(new Event('selected');
 ```

-There are some exceptions such as Modal, whose "close" event doesn't bubble to match `<dialog>`.
-When deciding to bubble, consider whether the native's equivalent event bubbles.
-Same when composing them.
-Native's "close" event isn't composed.
-Neither is "change".

-We're open to bubbling and composing any event if a use case presents itself.
-But our starting point is to follow native.

 ### Avoid custom events

 Custom events are often unncessary because the value of the event's `detail` property is available or can be made available elsewhere more naturally.